 Section 105

-When there is more than one applicant in respect of the international application, only the first mentioned of these on the request Form is indicated in the international search report.
+When there is more than one applicant in respect of the international application, only the first mentioned of these on the request form is indicated in the international search report.
 The other applicants, if any, are indicated by the words “et al” (or ET-AL) following the first applicant’s name.
-The first mentioned applicant is indicated in Box No. II of the request Form, a second applicant is listed in Box No. III; further applicants are listed on the continuation sheet if there are more than two applicants.
+The first mentioned applicant is indicated in Box No. II of the request form, a second applicant is listed in Box No. III; further applicants are listed on the continuation sheet if there are more than two applicants.

 Example (i): AMERICAN TECHNOLOGIES INC. et al.